theothertomelliott/TEQuickPageViewController/README.md

 The Wrap Around attribute in your TEQuickPageViewController's attributes allows your pages to "wrap" from the end back to the beginning.

 When disabled, the user will not be able to swipe backwards from the first page or forwards from the last page.

+## Custom Segue Identifier

+By default, your page segues need an identifier of "page", but this may not be desirable.

+To specify your own identifier, just set the "Segue Id" attribute on your TEQuickPageViewController.
+You can now change the identifier for your segues to this string.

+## Known Issues

+### Cycles Cause Crashes

+If you have a cycle in your chain of pages (such as connecting Page 1 -> Page 2 -> Page 1), this will result in an infinite loop when establishing the array of pages, and our app will crash.

+It should be easy to see if you have a loop in your chain, and remove the problem segue.

 ## Example Project